cncf/tag-env-sustainability/governance/roles.md

 ## Project Lead

-A project can be formed if corss contributor collaboration is needed.
+A project can be formed if cross-contributor collaboration is needed.
 The process document gives information how to form a [project](process.md).

 Depending on the expected length of the project, Project Leads may be assigned as OWNERS of the project directory in this repository to help facilitate and moderate new content to the project.